Azahar Tips and Tricks¶

 - Save and exit out of the text file, Azahar will now be using the bottom screen as PiP with custom opacity

-Note: To revert back to defaults, the default [Layout]
+Note: To revert back to defaults, the default [Layout] section is:

 [Layout]